cem-akkaya/MGDynamicNavigation/ReadMe.md

 - Optional velocity injection for animation playback

 Movement remains stable even if the ship tilts or rotates.
+MGDN also includes a simple avoidance system: AI perform a forward sphere-trace to detect other pawns and inject a temporary detour point into the spline.
+When avoidance is triggered, MGDN optionally freezes the actor briefly to prevent oscillation and ensures the detour path remains centered inside the platform bounds.

 ## Technical Notes (Important)